How to Plot and plan a novel

 I want to convince you that the situation is urgent.
 I want to explain why you do need this course now.

 Because here's what I discovered.
 It wasn't simply that these writers — the talented, serious, gifted writers who I was working with — struggled to plot well.
+It wasn't simply that they had the potential to get better at plotting.

-They also had an additional problem, one that neither I nor they knew about at first.
+Rather, they also had an additional problem, one that neither I nor they knew about at first.

 Lots of writers suffer from it.
 And if you have read this far, it's very possible that you suffer from it, too.